 Peter Bassano with the Hong Kong Conservatoire Wind Orchestra

-In 2001 he became Music Director of the Wendover Choral Society winning enthusiastic praise for Christmas in Venice.
+In 2001 Peter became Music Director of the Wendover Choral Society winning enthusiastic praise for Christmas in Venice.
 He has raised the artistic profile of the choir and its performing standards to a very high level.
 Many of the young soloists given an early opportunity with the choir have emerged as leading opera singers on a world-wide sage: Pumeza Matshikiza, Ben Johnson, James Laing and Christina Gansch for instance.
-At the invitation of the Royal Opera House he conducted a centenary celebration of the Sousa Band's 1901 visit to Covent Garden.
-Most recently he conducted works by Britten at the Aldeburgh Easter Festival and a performance of Don Giovanni with Sir Thomas Allen received a standing ovation [view video].
-His conducting debuts in 2005 included the Hong Kong Academy, Oxford Sinfonia, Oxford Touring Opera, Ulster Youth Orchestra and University of London Symphony Orchestra, all regarded as highly successful.
+At the invitation of the Royal Opera House Peter conducted a centenary celebration of the Sousa Band's 1901 visit to Covent Garden.
+More recently he conducted works by Britten and MacMillan at the Aldeburgh Easter Festival and a performance of Don Giovanni with Sir Thomas Allen received a standing ovation [view video].
+His conducting debuts in the past few years included the Hong Kong Academy, Oxford Sinfonia, Oxford Sinfonietta, Oxford Touring Opera, Ulster Youth Orchestra and University of London Symphony Orchestra, all regarded as highly successful.

 Peter Bassano has published research on topics as diverse as William Byrd, Beethoven, Veronese and Shakespeare.
 In 2013 he featured in the BBC TV Programme Francesco da Mosto’s Shakepeare in Italy

 Peter Bassano with Francesco da Mosto on the bridge at Bassano del Grappa